agenkit/GHost/README.md

 [^btrfs-root]: Easy system rollback/versioning, remote backup, later conversion of a single device to RAID 1, and more.

-[^raid0]: Using **RAID 0 is highly discouraged** if you don't do extremely regular backups, or you just plain don't care about your data.
+[^raid0]: Using **RAID 0 is highly discouraged** unless you do extremely regular backups, or you just plain don't care about your data.
 We use [`block-group-tree`](https://btrfs.readthedocs.io/en/latest/mkfs.btrfs.html#filesystem-features) to *"greatly reduce mount time for large filesystems."*
+Note that we'll have to [disable COW](https://wiki.archlinux.org/title/Btrfs#Disabling_CoW) for the VM image directory using `chattr +C /path/to/dir` to avoid a useless performance hit.